UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 - **URI-scheme** is the protocol used to transmit the request, for example `http` or `https`.

-- **URI-host** is the domain name or IP address of the server where the REST service endpoint is hosted, for example `management.frn00006.azure.ukcloud.com`.
+- **URI-host** is the domain name or IP address of the server where the REST service endpoint is hosted.
+For example: `management.frn00006.azure.ukcloud.com`.

-- **resource-path** is the resource or resource collection, which may include multiple segments, used by the service in determining the selection of those resources.
-For example `beta/applications/00003f25-7e1f-4278-9488-efc7bac53c4a/owners` is the resource path to a specific application's owners within the applications collection.
+- **resource-path** is the resource or resource collection, which may include multiple segments used by the service in determining the selection of those resources.
+For example: `beta/applications/00003f25-7e1f-4278-9488-efc7bac53c4a/owners` is the resource path to a specific application's owners within the applications collection.

-- **query-string** provides additional simple parameters, such as the API version or resource selection criteria.
+- **query-string** provides additional parameters, such as the API version or resource selection criteria.

     >[!NOTE]
-    > For Curl, the **query-string** can be added to the end of the request URI following a question mark.
+    > For Bash, the **query-string** can be added to the end of the request URI following a question mark.
 For example, to specify use of a specific API version: `https://management.frn00006.azure.ukcloud.com/subscriptions?api-version=2016-05-01`. <br>For PowerShell, **query-string** can be provided in the **-Body** parameter hash table.
 For example: `-Body @{"api-version" = "2016-05-01"}`.

 The syntax of an Azure Stack request URI is: